BerserkerLan/Dio-Alarm-Clock/README.md

 # Dio Alarm Clock; Alarm clock application for Android

-EVER WANTED TO WAKE UP TO THE VOICE OF YOUR ONE AND ONLY WAIFU, DIO?
+Ever wanted to wake up to the voice of YOUR ONE AND ONLY WAIFU, DIO?
 LOOK NO FURTHER!
-<br></br>

 ### About Dio Alarm Clock
 This is an Alarm clock Android application, based on the popular anime character 'Dio Brando', from the anime 'Jojo's Bizarre Adventure'.